- Ph.D. in Economics, University of Wisconsin-Madison, 2010

 |Articles in refereed journals and book chapters

-Institutional Quality, the Cyclicality of Monetary Policy and Macroeconomic Volatility, forthcoming in Journal
+Institutional Quality, the Cyclicality of Monetary Policy and Macroeconomic Volatility, Journal

 Regional Convergence in Chile: New Tests, Old Results. (coauthor: Rodrigo Fuentes).
 Latin American Journal